wiris/html-integrations/README.md

 ### Important files & Folder Structure

+In this section we give a small description of the files that we consider the most important of the project, also we will talk about the content of the subfolders of the project and its usefulness.

 - `lerna.json`, `package.json`, `package-lock.json`.
 Configuration files for the
 root npm package and the Lerna mono-repository.
 - `packages/`.
 Each folder contains one npm package.
 All the usual npm commands